approov/quickstart-python-flask-token-check/docs/approov-shapes-demo-server.md

 that contains all the API endpoints prepared with all scenarios we want to demonstrate.

+The Approov tokens used in Postman during this demo have been generated manually with [this script](./bin/generate-token.py) and you can see some examples of using it [here](../README.md#how-to-use-the-postman-collection).
+Feel free to play around with the script to generate different `approov-token` headers to be used in the Postman requests.

 ### Starting the Python Flask Server

 To start the server we want to issue the command: